CodeCreatePlay/PandaEditor/demos/readme.txt

 2. The "example_code" folder contains code snippets demonstrating the usage of various tools and systems.
 	Each snippet is a self-contained program that can be built using the included "build.sh" script.
-	To build a program, run the bash script and enter the name of any code snippet from the "example_code" folder.
+	To compile a program, run the bash script and enter the name of any code snippet from the "example_code" folder.